 - Creating new conditions: Think about ways to get there and what one next step could be.

-The model is flawed and superficial like every model and if at all an approximation.
-It marks some extreme points and real life is never black or white.
+This model, like any model, marks some extreme points and real life is never black or white.
+Most organizations are a mixture of different models, but certainly have one dominant inclination.
 So I suggest to use it in a playful way!